Park and Reserve Walks

 Where is the Taradale Walkway?

-It runs through the Greenmeadows and Taradale suburbs on the western side of Napier — part of the 25 km Rotary Pathway network.
+It runs through the Greenmeadows and Taradale suburbs on the western side of Napier as part of the 25 km Rotary Pathway network.

 Is the Taradale Walkway sealed?

-Yes — concrete-sealed throughout, 2.5–3.5 m wide, suitable for all weather and for prams, wheelchairs, e-bikes.
+Yes — concrete-sealed throughout, generally 2.5 m wide and suitable for all weather, prams, wheelchairs and e-bikes.

 Can I cycle the Taradale Walkway?

-Yes — it’s part of the Rotary Pathway cycling network that connects to the wider Hawke’s Bay Trails.
+Yes — it forms part of the Rotary Pathway cycling network that connects to the wider Hawke’s Bay Trails.

 What destinations are on the Taradale Walkway?